doocs/leetcode/solution/0500-0599/0578.Get Highest Answer Rate Question/README_EN.md

 | q_num       | int  |
 | timestamp   | int  |
 +-------------+------+
-There is no primary key for this table.
-It may contain duplicates. action is an ENUM of the type: &quot;show&quot;, &quot;answer&quot;, or &quot;skip&quot;.
+This table may contain duplicate rows. action is an ENUM (category) of the type: &quot;show&quot;, &quot;answer&quot;, or &quot;skip&quot;.
 Each row of this table indicates the user with ID = id has taken an action with the question question_id at time timestamp.
 If the action taken by the user is &quot;answer&quot;, answer_id will contain the id of that answer, otherwise, it will be null. q_num is the numeral order of the question in the current session.